 Swarm is home to many types of chunks, but these can be categoried into 4 broad categories.
 Read The Book of Swarm for more information on how swarm comes together.

-Content addressed chunks are chunks whose addresses determined by the BMT hashing algorithm.
+Content addressed chunks are chunks whose addresses are determined by the BMT hashing algorithm.
 This means you can be sure that all content addressed chunks content is already verified - no more need to check md5 hashes of your downloaded data!

 To be able trust your data, you must run your own Bee node that automatically verifies data, using gateways puts your trust in the gateway operators.

-Trojan chunks are a special version of content addressed chunks that have been 'mined' so that their natural home is in a particular area of the swarm.
+Trojan chunks are a special version of content addressed chunks that have been 'mined' so that their natural home is in a particular area of the Swarm.
 If the destination node is in the right neighbourhood, it will be able to receive and decrypt the message.
 See PSS for more information, or check out the bee-js bindings.

-Although all chunks must satisfy the constraints of either being addressed by the BMT hash of their payload, or assigned by the owner of a Ethereum private key pair, so much more is possible.
+Although all chunks must satisfy the constraints of either being addressed by the BMT hash of their payload, or assigned by the owner of an Ethereum private key pair, so much more is possible.
 How else can you use the DISC to distribute and store your data?
 We're excited to see what you come up with! 💡